 Read More: Kendal All-in-one Foot Spa Bath Massager

 6. Dr. Scholl’s Pedicure Foot Spa – Best Basic

 Having a great bunch of features on your foot spa may seem like a great idea, but to a certain section of the user base, all these extra features come across more as gimmicks than something actually worthwhile.

 This is why if you want a foot spa that doesn’t have too much going on over the surface, Dr. Scholl’s pedicure foot spa might spa just be the right product for you.
 Because this product is literally the limit of how basic you can get without sacrificing the most important features a foot spa has to offer.

 One look at Dr. Scholl’s foot spa is enough to be able to differentiate it from the rest of the foot spas on this list, particularly because this foot spa only features a singular roller massager, located in the middle of the device, unlike the rest that features these rollers under each foot instead.

 The model even offers a removable pumice stone and 4 other pedicure attachments, making it pretty easy to work on those calluses on your feet while you relax and soak them in hot, salted water.

-That’s right the Dr. Scholl’s foot spa is completely safe to use with bath salts and essential oils, meaning you’re free to enhance your foot spa experience as you like.
+That’s right the Dr. Scholl’s is completely safe to use with bath salts and essential oils, meaning you’re free to enhance your foot spa experience as you like.